The Brazilian Revolution

 The Hair Removal Ways of the Modern Day

+With the changing fashions of the early 1900’s and the display of exposed limbs brought the social pressure for women to shave their armpits and legs.
 The Gillette company launched an anti-underarm hair campaign in 1915.
 With the first safety razor specifically made for women, Gillette ads urged them to remove ‘unsightly’ and ‘objectionable hair’ from their bodies with a particular focus on their underarms.
+The wartime shortage of nylon in the 1940’s meant women couldn’t wear stockings every day.
+This meant having to go bare legged.
+What started as a fad, soon became a custom and one that continued for years to come.

 The Uptake of Waxing Downstairs